box/flaky/README.rst

 reliable.
 With flaky, instead of removing those tests or marking them to @skip, they can be automatically retried.

+For more information about flaky, see `this presentation <http://opensource.box.com/flaky/>`_.

 Marking tests flaky
 ~~~~~~~~~~~~~~~~~~~